 - Fulfillment of responsibilities for teaching/project assistantships or lectureships.

-All students are assigned an advisor when they enter the program, but may switch advisors if appropriate for their studies.
+Although an initial faculty advisor is assigned to each student during the summer prior to matriculation in the graduate program, students should seek out regular advisors by the end of their first year in residence.
+The regular advisor should be a faculty member whose research interests and methodological expertise match closely to those that the student intends to acquire.
 While no faculty member is obliged to accept a student's request to serve as advisor, invitations are usually accepted except where the faculty member judges that a different advisor would serve the student's needs and interests better.

 A candidate for a doctoral degree who fails to take the final oral examination and deposit the dissertation within five years after passing the preliminary examination may be required to take another preliminary examination and to be admitted to candidacy a second time.